Dischain/alc/README.md

 alc -d .git ./
 ```

-in this project directorie, you should see the output in your console:
+in this project directory, you should see the output in your console:

 ```
 -----------------------